favourumeh/Multiple_Linear_Regression---Predicting-Turnovers-/README.md

 # Multiple_Linear_Regression-- Predicting Turnovers

+- For more indepth analysis see the report ('Multiple Linear Regression_with_FTA.docx').
+Otherwise the rest of the README gives a summary of some of the actions undergone and the findings of the project.

+- Please feel free to try out the models using the 'Try_out_Model.py' file in the 'Try Out Models' folder

 ## Project Overview
  - In this project two multiple linear regression models were created to predict the turnovers commited by an NBA player per 36 minutes (TOV)